-The responsibility for child safeguarding falls on everybody who is employed at Sydenham School.
-All adults who work at Sydenham School are expected to support the Child Protection and Safeguarding Policy, with overall responsibility falling on the Headteacher.
-All staff, including volunteers have a statutory obligation to report to the DSL if there is suspicion of abuse/neglect of a child or if a child discloses abuse or allegations of abuse.
+The responsibility for child safeguarding is the responsibility of everybody who is employed at Sydenham School.
+All adults who work at Sydenham School are expected to implement the Child Protection and Safeguarding Policy, with overall responsibility falling on the Headteacher.
+All staff, including volunteers, have a statutory obligation to report to the DSL if there is suspicion of abuse or neglect of a child or if a child discloses abuse or allegations of abuse.

-11.1 Recognising abuse
+12.1 Recognising abuse